project manager

 Professor Jonathan Brossard

 Jonathan Brossard is the CTO at Moabi.
-With 20+ years' experience in assembly programming and Reverse Engineering, he's a world renowned security expert having participated in over 50 conferences with disruptive original researches.
-He published the first exploits against Microsoft Bitlocker, and the first remote exploits targeting Microsoft Windows 10 and the Microsoft Edge web browser.
-His researches in low level binary, BIOS, and firmware security have been featured by many media, including The Intercept, the MIT Technology Review and Forbes, who covered his PoC firmware malware Rakshasa (the World's first public portable firmware backdoor).
-Prior to co-funding Moabi, Jonathan has worked as Head and Director of Offensive Security and Security Research at Salesforce (San Francisco, USA), Director and Principal Engineer of Product Security at Salesforce (San Francisco, USA), Head of Security at Change.org (San Francisco, USA), Co-Founder and CEO of Consulting Firm Toucan System (Sydney, Australia/Paris France).
-He has also worked in India and lived in Brazil.
-Jonathan holds a Master's degree in Engineering and a Master's degree in Artificial Intelligence, both obtained at the Ecole des Mines (Saint-Etienne, France).
-Jonathan is an Associate Professor at the Conservatoire National des Arts et Métiers (Paris, France).
+With a vast experience in assembly programming and Reverse Engineering, he's a world-renowned security expert, having participated in over 50 conferences with disruptive original research.
+He published the first exploits against Microsoft Bitlocker and remote exploits targeting Microsoft Windows 10 and the Microsoft Edge web browser.
+Many media have featured his research in low-level binary, BIOS, and firmware security, including Le Monde, the MIT Technology Review, and Forbes, which covered his PoC firmware malware Rakshasa (the World's first public portable firmware backdoor).
+Prior to co-founding Moabi, Jonathan worked as Director and Principal Engineer of Security at Salesforce (San Francisco, USA).
+He has also worked in Australia, India and lived in Brazil.
+Jonathan holds a Master's degree in Engineering and a Master's in Artificial Intelligence, both obtained at the Ecole des Mines (Saint-Etienne, France).
+Jonathan is a PhD candidate and Associate Professor at the Conservatoire National des Arts et Métiers (Paris, France).

 " Welcome to this blog.
 I hope you enjoy the read and find what you were looking for.
 I created this page to give back to a community that gave me so much. "